basis-ltd/basis-transport/README.md

 - **Key Metrics**: Displays important KPIs, such as active trips, total users, and fleet status, in easily digestible cards.
 - **Data Visualization**: Utilizes charts and graphs to represent trends and operational data over time.

+### User Management & Email Notifications
+The platform includes comprehensive user management features, complete with automated and visually consistent email notifications.
+- **User Creation & Onboarding**: New users can be created with specific roles.
+Upon creation, an email is automatically sent with a temporary password and instructions.
+- **Themed Email Templates**: Emails are styled to match the client's branding, ensuring a consistent user experience from the very first interaction.

 ### Other Core Features
 - **Role-Based Access Control (RBAC)**: A robust, secure system for managing user permissions, ensuring users only access data and features appropriate for their role.
 - **Transport Card Management**: A dedicated module for creating, assigning, and managing transport cards used for payments and identity.